 Improve your riding skills with Horse & Hound’s new online rider confidence course.
 Learn how to overcome low confidence and gain a positive mindset

-2. Drove off without putting the lorry steps up
+2. Driven off without putting the lorry steps up

 You’re usually notified of this potentially catastrophic mistake by a fellow competitor frantically running alongside your vehicle banging on the driver’s side door.
 Note, always check both mirrors before setting off!